younsookim365/speeding-fine-calculator/README.md

 # Speeding Fine Calculator
-Java console application designed to calculate fines for citizens caught speeding in a 120km zone.

-## Overview
 This application calculates fines for citizens caught speeding in a 120km zone by multiplying the speed by R10.20 to calculate the total fine.
 It then displays the citizen's name, speed, and the resulting fine amount if applicable.

 ## Features